 Went to Yale University with Lanny Davis, a well known Democrat who was appointed Special White House Counsel by President Bill Clinton.
 Davis and Bush were close friends and fraternity brothers.
 In 2005, Bush appointed Davis to serve on the five-member Privacy and Civil Liberties Oversight Board, which had been created by the U.S. Congress as part of the 2005 Intelligence Reform Act.
 Davis was the only Democrat appointed to that board by Bush.

 The first President in 112 years to lose the popular vote and win the Electoral College vote.
+The next time that this happened was 16 years later, when Donald Trump was elected.

 Was an F-102 pilot with the Air National Guard.